 A Wisconsin community sees benefits in a different mix of asphalt.

-by Stuart Macdonald, Chair, National Assoc. of State Trail AdministratorsNovember 01, 2011
+by Stuart Macdonald, Trail Consultant, American TrailsNovember 01, 2011

 While not a new material, “porous asphalt” is gaining interest among trail and greenway planners.
 Porous asphalt refers to a mix that adds a significant amount of airspace, or voids, to the gravel and petroleum binders that make up asphalt paving.

 The material is promising because it combines the ability to drain away moisture with a firm surface for wheeled users.
 Porous asphalt may also save on maintenance costs by hastening snowmelt and improving drainage.
 And finally, there is evidence that a porous asphalt overlay may be the right treatment for blacktop trails that are subject to cracking.